rvnlive/vanti-dev-assessment/README.md

 Outside of the technical requirements listed, we place no limits on how you want to deliver this solution.
 One of the things we are hoping to extract from your evaluation is an idea of what a good solution looks like to you.
-As this is a front end role an attention to detail is expected, but we aren't going to penalise the odd spelling mistake or duplicated code.
-These things happen.
+As this is a front end role, an attention to detail is expected but we aren't going to penalise the odd spelling mistake or duplicated code.
+These things happen and we are aware that interviews and assessments add extra pressure.

 When solving the below tasks try to break your work down into small changes and commit these into Git independently.
 The Git history really helps us to understand how you approach problem solving.
 Don't worry if you commit something you wish